See also: National Action Network Jesse Jackson

-Sharpton often threatens to organize black boycotts of corporations on grounds that they supposedly discriminate against African Americans.
-Those companies, in turn, typically try to pacify Sharpton with cash; sometimes they hire him as a consultant.
+Sharpton often threatens to organize black boycotts of corporations, on grounds that they supposedly discriminate against African Americans.
+Those companies, in turn -- terrified of such boycotts and negative publicity -- typically try to mollify Sharpton with cash; sometimes they even hire him as a paid consultant.
 For example:

 In April 2009, Sharpton and his NAN were fined $285,000 for having violated election rules during Sharpton's 2004 presidential bid.
 According to the Federal Election Commission:

-Sharpton reacted passionately to a February 26, 2012 incident in Sanford, Florida, in which a white Hispanic neighborhood-watch captain named George Zimmerman gunned down an unarmed 17-year-old African American named Trayvon Martin, who Zimmerman thought was armed and acting suspiciously.
-After subsequent reports suggested that Martin had merely been in Zimmerman's neighborhood to purchase a bag of Skittles at a local shop, Sharpton said:
+Sharpton reacted passionately to a February 26, 2012 incident in Sanford, Florida, in which a "white Hispanic" neighborhood-watch captain named George Zimmerman shot and killed a 17-year-old African American named Trayvon Martin.
+When subsequent reports suggested that Martin had merely been in Zimmerman's neighborhood to purchase a bag of Skittles at a local shop, Sharpton said: